OfficeDev/office-js-docs-pr/docs/excel/excel-data-types-entity-card.md

 This article describes how to use the [Excel JavaScript API](../reference/overview/excel-add-ins-reference-overview.md) to work with the card component of entity value data types.
 An entity value, or [EntityCellValue](/javascript/api/excel/excel.entitycellvalue), is a container for data types and similar to an object in object oriented programming.

-The card component displays as a modal window in the Excel UI and can show additional information contained within an entity value, beyond what's already visible in a cell.
+The card component displays as a modal window in the Excel UI.
+It shows additional information contained within an entity value, beyond what's already visible in a cell.
 This article introduces card properties, layout options for the card, and card data attribution functionality.

 The following screenshot shows an example of an open entity value card, in this case for the **Tofu** product from a list of grocery store products.